 Products and Options for Pee Protection

 I like to layer them with a quick-change blanket for added protection, cleanliness, and comfort.
-After troubles with slipping and sliding blankets and pooling on blankets that didn’t absorb or transfer wetness, I decided to make some fluffy cotton flannelette toppers.
+After troubles with slipping and sliding blankets and pooling on blankets that didn’t absorb or transfer wetness, I decided to make some fluffy cotton flannelette blankets as toppers.
 The fluffy nap of the flannelette also holds to the fuzzy surface of his training sheets enough to keep both together through a night of restful movements.
 No slipping and sliding.
 Plus, they’re pretty doggone cosy just as blankies, too!

 DIY Flannelette Blanket Supplies and Materials

-To make a similar blanket, you will need flannelette fabrics (or flannelette sheets for upcycling), suitable thread in coordinating colours, cutting tools, and a sewing machine.
+To make a similar blanket, you will need flannelette fabrics (or flannelette sheets for upcycling), suitable thread in coordinating colours, cutting tools, and a sewing machine (affiliate link).
 The blanket can be fully hand sew, but it would be a very long sewing project compared to this quick DIY.
 Everything can be measured and cut with scissors, but a rotary cutter, matt, and straight edges are handy.
 An iron and ironing board (with pressing cloth if needed) are also highly recommended for this project.

 - Flannelette fabric